 So when you are thinking about improving leadership in your organization, skip the 100,000 books on Amazon.
 Instead, review the levels of shared Direction, Alignment, and Commitment in your organization; what are people doing currently that helps DAC increase?
 What are people doing that tends to block DAC?
 With this, you’re on your way to truly improving leadership––yours and the organization’s––by understanding how interactions help or harm the outcomes you are seeking.

 Want to learn more about DAC?
-Sign up for our upcoming webinar on March 22––Making Leadership Happen, at Scale: Combining Collaborative Approaches to Leadership with Emerging Digital Learning Tools.
+Take a look at this on-demand webinar on Making Leadership Happen, at Scale: Combining Collaborative Approaches to Leadership with Emerging Digital Learning Tools.

 Be notified whenever we publish a new blog post.